kristinaNik/TaskMaps/README.md

 ## Introduction

-This project
+The project
 - is a custom implementation without relying on any specific PHP framework.
 It employs a custom logic for both the backend and frontend components.
-- utilizes [Guzzle](https://docs.guzzlephp.org/) to make HTTP requests to external APIs. follows a coding style standard, and use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure code consistency.
+- utilizes [Guzzle](https://docs.guzzlephp.org/) to make HTTP requests to external APIs.
+- follows a coding style standard, and use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure code consistency.

 ### Backend